rpm-software-management/dnf5/doc/dnf5.conf.5.rst

     Default: ``False``.

     ..
 NOTE::
-       this option in particular :ref:`can be set in your configuration file by your distribution <conf_distribution_specific_options-label>`.
+       This option in particular can be overriden by a distribution-specific configuration.
+For more details see :ref:`drop-in configuration directories <drop_in_configuration_directories-label>`.

 .. _sslcacert_options-label: